kasslent/clc-digital-skills/_lessons/module-4.1.md

 ### position: static;

 * default value
-* elements are not positioned at all and in the normal page flow
+* elements are not positioned at all and stay in the normal page flow
 * offset properties are ignored

 ### position: relative;

-* has the same behavior as `static` **but** box offset properties can be applied to it
+* has the same behavior as `static`, but offset properties can be applied to it
 * use this to nudge the element within its stacked order

 ### position: absolute;